Koatty/koatty_container/docs/api/koatty_container.icontainer.savepropertydata.md

 ## IContainer.savePropertyData() method

-save property data to class
+Save property metadata to the container.

 **Signature:**